Today's Friday • 10 mins read

 Bonus Book: Mindfulness for Kids

-This is the truest mindfulness book for beginners—as kids are the real beginners in the experience of life!
+This is the truest mindfulness book for beginners, as kids are the real beginners in the experience of life!

 It is a little gem of a book written by Eline Snel, an MBSR trainer who runs the Academy for Mindful Teaching in the Netherlands: Sitting Still Like a Frog: Mindfulness Exercises for Kids.
 It has simple mindfulness exercises to help your child between the ages of 5-12 deal with anxiety, improve concentration, and handle difficult emotions.

 Overall, this is a small book, around 100 pages.
 But remember, we do not mean this book is for reading by the kids.
-Snel knows quite well kids would find it difficult to read and understand any book on this topic.
-So, he wrote it in a way that parents read and use the words to explain the methods to their kids.
+Snel knows quite well that kids would find it difficult to read and understand any book on this topic.
+So, he wrote it in a way that parents can read and use the words to explain the methods to their kids.

 Final Words